AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/token-snapshot-campaign.md

 * You will then be redirected to this page (see screenshot above), where you will need to fill out the following information:

-**Distribution Details**:
+**Distribution Details:**

-* **Total Rewards**: Enter the total amount of rewards to be distributed.
+* **Total Rewards:** Enter the total amount of rewards to be distributed.
 Keep in mind that a 3% maintenance fee is applied.
-* **Snapshot**: Set the time for the snapshot (note that it will be taken at the block prior to this date).
+* **Snapshot:** Set the time for the snapshot (note that it will be taken at the block prior to this date).
-* **Distribution Date**: Set the date on which you want your rewards to be distributed.
+* **Distribution Date:** Set the date on which you want your rewards to be distributed.

 **Target:**

-* **Chain**: Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
+* **Chain:** Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
 Note that the chain on which the snapshot is taken can be different from the chain on which you reward users.
-* **Token Address**: Enter the address of the token you want to incentivize by taking a token snapshot.
+* **Token Address:** Enter the address of the token you want to incentivize by taking a token snapshot.
 Paste the token address into the appropriate field.

 **Restrictions:**

-* **Blacklist**: Add addresses that should neither receive nor forward rewards. **Make sure to blacklist contracts you own and therefore hold large amounts of the incentivized token.** These could be addresses that are not capable of claiming rewards or that you don't want to reward because you aim to incentivize other users with your token, LP token, or lending/borrowing token.
+* **Blacklist:** Add addresses that should neither receive nor forward rewards. **Make sure to blacklist contracts you own and therefore hold large amounts of the incentivized token.** These could be addresses that are not capable of claiming rewards or that you don't want to reward because you aim to incentivize other users with your token, LP token, or lending/borrowing token.
-* **Whitelist**: If necessary, whitelist addresses to ensure that only these addresses received the rewards.
+* **Whitelist:** If necessary, whitelist addresses to ensure that only these addresses received the rewards.

 **Staking contracts:**